Gynaecomastia Surgery – Important Things To Consider

-I also had enough chest definition that the surgeon could hide the scars a little bit under the groove of my chest muscle.
-So while they will be there, from an aesthetic point of view, they’ll be quite well disguised.
+There was enough definition in my chest that the surgeon could hide the scars a little bit under the groove of my chest muscle.
+Although they will be present, they’ll be pretty well hidden from a visual standpoint.

-And if I do tattoo over it, there’s a nice line to work along.
+And if I do a tattoo over it, there’s a nice line to work along.

 Your surgeon will be best placed to talk to you about scar placement, the final results you might get, and the risks around scars, especially if you have a darker skin tone or higher levels of melanin.

 Recovering From Chest Reduction Surgery

 With this kind of procedure, looking at your recovery is also incredibly important.

 For smaller chest reduction surgery, I’m unfamiliar with the recovery process.
 However, for more extensive procedures like mine, planning for recovery is essential.